How Much Does Business Automation Cost a Plumber? (2026)

 How much does business automation cost a plumber per month in 2026?

 It depends on how you buy it.
-DIY (Zapier-based) is £30-£80/month plus 20-40 hours of your setup time and 2-4 hours of ongoing maintenance per month.
+DIY (Zapier or n8n-based) is £30-£80/month plus 20-40 hours of your setup time and 2-4 hours of ongoing maintenance per month.
 Off-the-shelf platforms like Tradify or Jobber run £29-£90/month and need 4-8 hours of setup.
 Done-for-you managed services range from £149-£500/month with zero time commitment from you.
 For most sole trader plumbers, the total annual cost lands between £1,500 and £6,000.

 Is it cheaper to set up automation yourself or pay someone to do it?

 Cash-wise, DIY is cheapest.
 Time-wise, DIY is the most expensive option by a wide margin.
 If your hourly rate is £55/hour and DIY setup takes 30 hours, that's £1,650 of your time on top of the software bill.
-A done-for-you system at £200/month is typically the cheaper option once you factor in the time you'd otherwise spend on the tools earning.
+A managed service at £200/month is typically the cheaper option once you factor in the time you'd otherwise spend on the tools earning.
 The only time DIY makes sense is if you genuinely enjoy the configuration work as a hobby.

 What's a fair price for a plumber automation system in 2026?

-For a fully managed done-for-you service with missed-call reply, quote follow-up, booking automation and reminders all included, a fair price sits between £150 and £300 a month with no setup fee and no contract.
+For a fully managed service with missed-call reply, quote follow-up, booking automation and reminders all included, a fair price sits between £150 and £300 a month with no setup fee and no contract.
 Anything above £400/month should come with proper white-glove onboarding, a dedicated build, and a written commitment to specific outcomes.
 Anything above £600/month for a sole trader plumber is almost always overpriced.

 What's the cheapest way to start automating my plumbing business?